 Fourth, we let each other know how it’s going and celebrate the victories.

-We added a moment at the beginning of each service of silent prayer to pray for our one person.
+We added a moment towards the end of each service of silent prayer to pray for our one person.
 As a part of our Life Groups we use our prayer request time to share what’s happening as well.
 We share our struggles and how we can pray for us and our ones, and cheer when there’s a breakthrough.

 So I know a few people are reading this and thinking, “But I have more than just one person, I’ll do everyone at once.”
 And I’m going to tell you respectfully to hold up.
 Pray for those you know who are lost, but only commit to one person at this time.
 To pray for, serve, and love someone the way we are asking you to is a substantial undertaking in and of itself and could be a significant time commitment.
 It’s not something you can multitask.
 Choose one, focus on just Making 1 More, and when you gain a victory through Christ, it will be time for the next one.